Tax Credits and Incentives to Go Solar Electric

 Federal Tax Credit

-Both Oregonians and Washingtonians are eligible to receive Federal tax credits, which is 30% of total system costs (minus any utility incentive).
+Both Oregonians and Washingtonians are eligible to receive Federal tax credits, which is 22% (starting in 2021) of total system costs (minus any utility incentive).
 These tax credits can be taken in the year the system is operational or can be carried forward into the next year if the credits exceed tax liability.
 There is no pass-through option for federal tax credits.
 Homeowner installs can qualify, but need to be verified by a tax credit-certified technician.
 Both grid-tied and off-grid solar systems are eligible to receive the Federal tax credit.

 Oregon Utility Cash Incentives